cristinawithout/2021-04-Li-C/1-Database.md

       * Name
       * ICAO – A 4-character code assigned by the International Civil Aviation Org.
       *  IATA – A 3-character code assigned by the International Air Transport Assoc.
+  * Passengers - A list of all passengers
+    * Each passenger belongs to only 1 flight.
+    * Passenger data SHALL be populated from another application and must also be stored locally.
 * Each section SHALL have a screen with a list of items.
 * Clicking on an item from the list SHALL navigate to a page with detail about the item.
-* Users SHALL be able to read, create, update and delete each item.
+* Users SHALL be able to read, create, update and delete each Flight & Airport.
-* Each passenger belongs to only 1 flight.
-Passenger data SHALL be populated from another application and must also be stored locally.
-Passenger data SHALL be read-only.
+* Passenger data SHALL be read-only.

 # TASK